k0marov/ebash/README.md

 - [ ] add more info to the docs
 - [ ] add support for the PI constant
 - [x] validation of the input file argument
+- [ ] support for running with shebang
+- [ ] changing the shebang for the output file
+- [ ] checking if the output file already exists